 CODA HK is committed to provide ever better services for hearing children of Deaf parents and their families.
 We have recently successfully obtained a funding to produce multimedia family education materials.
 In the future, we plan to establish Deaf parents' working group with specific focus on empowering them to design and administer their own independent family programmes.
 We hope to run a support group for sign language interpreters and provide appropriate training for those who are interetsed in learning more about professional interpreting.
 CODA Day and related teenager trainings will continue through the support of our consolidated team.
 And we strive to educate and make sure that CODAs become healthy, diligent and virtuous individuals.
 Our goal is to secure permanent and reliable source of funding to keep our projects running, and hire staff members to share the load from our volunteers.
 We are always looking for professionals to help us strengthen our training, education, counselling, and public relation programmes.

 CODA HK's ultimate vision is creating a path for every CODA to learn about themselves, develop positive outlook and values.
 We are thankful to the public who have attended to us and support us as we grow.
 I am in debt to the Deaf community in Hong Kong who offer their empathy and selfless acceptance.
-Most of all, I would like to thank our committee members, whom I have worked together for three years.
+Most of all, I would like to thank our committee members, whom I have worked together.
 Without you, CODA HK will never be in this place.
 Let's persevere and strive for a better future for all CODAs.